omerhakim/Twitter_Classification/README.md

 <img src = "./images/image2.png">

 The goal for the future model was set at around 10,000 features/stem-words.
-To select those features, Tweets were first combined into a "Democrat" and "Republican" lists.
-Then, certain NLP methods, such as  tokenization, stemming, and exclusion of stopwords, together with the NLTK Library, were applied to those lists to make the selection.
+To select those features, Tweets were first combined into "Democrat" and "Republican" lists.
+Then, in order to make the selection, certain NLP methods, such as  tokenization, stemming, and exclusion of stopwords, were applied with the  NLTK Library.

 <img src = "./images/image4.png">

-After exluding the list of stop words i created, the total number of words was 3,744,823.
-The total vocabulry of the entire corpus was still relatively big: 181,194 words.
+After exluding the list of stop words created for the project, the total number of words was 3,744,823.
+The total vocabulry of the entire corpus was still relatively large: 181,194 words.

 <img src = "./images/image5.png">

-I did some research regarding the most common unique words and bigrams in each group:
+The next step was researchong the most common unique words and bigrams in each group:

 <img src = "./images/image6.png">
 <img src = "./images/image23.png">
 <img src = "./images/image24.png">

-In order to reduce the number of words and create more efficient model, I used the Porter Stemming Algorithm over the tokenized words:
+In order to reduce the number of words and create more efficient model, the Porter Stemming Algorithm was applied to the tokenized words:

 <img src = "./images/image7.png">

-My next step was selecting all the words which appear more than 14 times in each party's tweets corpus, and created my final list of 9639 features.
-The list was saved as Json file.
+As a final step of comprising the corpus - words appearing more than 14 times in a party's tweets corpus were selected, yielding a final list with 9,639 features.
+That list was saved as a Json file.

 <img src = "./images/image8.png">

-After selecting the final features ,  I created the data frame which will be used in my models.
-I used again tokenization and stemming algorithm to fit my data frame  with the list of  the selected features.
+Upon finalizing the list, the data frame to be used for the models was created.
+Once again, tokenization and a stemming algorithm were ised to tie between the data frame with the list of  the selected features.

 <img src = "./images/image9.png">